 Microsoft no longer provide the ability to generate your own subscription keys.
 This can be requested depending on the application; see here for further details: https://github.com/microsoft/PlanetaryComputer/issues/457.
 A key is not required for data access and a more reliable way to ensure access is to collocate the workload on the Azure West Europe region.

-Unlike the rstac::items_sign_planetary_computer
+Unlike the rstac::items_sign_planetary_computer function, this function

 caches collection-level signing tokens for 45 minutes to avoid repeated